smukov/smukov.github.io/_posts/2016-7-30-Insert-Hierarchy-of-Records.md

 ## Sample Implementation

 {% highlight java tabsize=4 %}
-public class ObjectA implements IPersistable {
+public class ObjectAWrapper implements IPersistable {
- //define some object properties here public String prop1 = '';

- //Childrens
- List < ObjectB > someChildren;
- ObjectC anotherChild;

- //The Custom Salesforce Object for this wrapper DB_Obj_A dbObject;
+ //A Custom or Standard Salesforce Object
+ DB_Obj_A dbObject {get; set;}

+ //Children
+ List < ObjectAWrapper > childrenA;
+ ObjectBWrapper childB;

  public void preparePersistSelf(Id parentId) {
-  this.dbObject = new DB_Obj_A();
+  //all that you need to do in this method is to set the parentId to correct field

-  //this object is a root of our hierarchy, if it doesn't attach to any
+  //if the object is a root of the hierarchy, it doesn't need to  attach to any
-  //existing record in the system, it can ignore the 'parentId' that is passed
+  //existing record in the system, so it can potentially ignore the
-  //in this method
-  this.dbObject.Parent_Id__c = parentId;
+  //'parentId' that is passed in this method this.dbObject.Parent_Id__c = parentId;

-  //set some object properties here this.dbObject.Prop_1__c = this.prop1;
  }

  public List < IPersistable > getChildrenToPersist() {
+  //this method prepars the children for insert, by calling the
+  //preparePersistSelf method on each one and providing the parentId

   List < IPersistable > children = new List < IPersistable > ();

-  for (ObjectB o: someChildren) {
+  for (ObjectAWrapper o: childrenA) {
    o.preparePersistSelf(this.dbObject.Id);
    children.add(o);
   }

-  if (this.anotherChild != null) {
+  if (this.childB != null) {
-   this.anotherChild.preparePersistSelf(this.dbObject.Id);
-   children.add(this.anotherChild);
+   this.childB.preparePersistSelf(this.dbObject.Id);
+   children.add(this.childB);
   }

   return children;